scott-w-maxwell/InstaTell/README.md

 	- People in photos?

-2. Collect Data
-	Options:
+2. How to collect data
 	- API...
 Costs money
 	- Self Scrape... this is likely difficult to figure out

 3. Build Predictive Model